infrablocks/terraform-aws-ecs-service/README.md

 | task_definition_arn | The ARN of the created ECS task definition          |
 | log_group           | The name of the log group capturing all task output |

+### Compatibility

+This module is compatible with Terraform versions greater than or equal to Terraform 0.14.

 Development
 -----------